Apollo 11

 Apollo 11 was timed so that on landing in what would be christened ‘Tranquility Base’ it would be lunar morning’.
 At the time of launch the moon was a thin crescent and the landing area was in darkness, but by the time they landed it was in daylight.

 The image on the right shows a section of the moon at launch (top), at the time they entered lunar orbit (middle) and the landing itself (bottom).
-The red dot marks the location of Tranquility Base.
+The dot marks the location of Tranquility Base.

 One of the first views of the lunar terminator can be seen in magazine U. The early part of this magazine consists of photographs of the solar corona, which were carried out before LOI.

-They are followed by images of the moon clearly taken at high altitude, as the curvature
+They are followed by images of the moon clearly taken at high altitude, as the curvature of the horizon (where it is visible) is very marked.
+AS11-

 The ‘claptrap’ is likely to refer more to the TV camera, as they did perform a broadcast at 19:52, but during that transmission Collins specifically refers to the Foaming Sea (Mare Spumans), of which there are several photographs prior to our terminator view.
-These references are at 78:40, so I will suggest a time of around 20:30 GMT for a terminator prediction.
+These references are at 78:40, so I will suggest a time of around 20:00 GMT for a terminator prediction.
 Let’s compare that prediction with the Apollo photograph.

 Next in the magazine is a series of photographs (starting with AS11-